steaks/blueprint-docs/docs/index.md

 # Welcome to Blueprint
 *The ergonomic web application framework*

-Blueprint unifies frontend and server code through a single state and event system.
+Blueprint re-imagines web application architectures.
+It unifies server and frontend code so developers can build in one cohesive, ergonomic code-base.
+For more information on how Blueprint makes building web applications easier see [why blueprint](./whyBlueprint.md).

-See the [getting started](./gettingStarted.md) section to install and initialize your first Blueprint project.
-Browse the [architecture](./architecture.md) to see how it differs from other web application frameworks.
+To get started follow the [getting started](./gettingStarted.md) tutorial to install and initialize your first Blueprint project.